8 Ways to Celebrate Work Anniversaries & Service Milestones

-According to a 2018 poll from Gallup, only 34 percent of U.S. workers are engaged.
+According to a 2018 Gallup poll ,"conducted January to June 2018, with a random sample of 30,628 adults working full or part time for an organization", only 34 percent of U.S. workers are engaged.
 This means only 34 percent of employees are enthusiastic about and committed to their work.
 So how can managers increase employee engagement?

 Consider providing anniversary recognition for employees.
 When you celebrate work anniversaries, you're able to show your gratitude for the time, efforts, and sacrifices of staff and increase employee morale.